canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/hard/q3/QuestionText.md

 ## Question Text

 People can save lives by donating blood regularly.
 You have volunteered to build an app that manages blood donors.
-Write a `BloodDonor` class using the requirements below, and create a `canReceiveBloodFrom` method that checks if the `BloodDonor` can receive blood from another `BloodDonor`.
+Write a `BloodDonor` class using the requirements below.

 ### BloodDonor Class: